martin-rizzo/AmazingZImageWorkflow/README.md

  2. **"simple_zimage-GGUFSMALL.json"**  : For GPUs with less than 8GB VRAM.
  3. **"simple_zimage-SAFETENSORS.json"**: Based directly on the ComfyUI example.

-## Workflow Files and Checkpoints
+## Required Checkpoints Files
 > [!NOTE]
-> All workflows requires the custom "rgthree" nodes. \
+> All workflows require the custom "rgthree" nodes. \
-> The GGUF workflows also require the additional custom "ComfyUI-GGUF" nodes.
+> The GGUF workflows also need the additional custom "ComfyUI-GGUF" nodes. \
+> (See below for more details)

 ### "simple_zimage-GGUF.json"
 Works smoothly with 12GB of VRAM or less, it may handle around 8GB as well. \